Running WRF¶

 Note

-The DFI option can not be used with the multi_bdy_files=.true. option.
+DFI can not be used with multi_bdy_files=.true..

 Bucket Options¶

-WRF Bucket options are available to maintain accuracy in rainfall accumulation (RAINC, RAINNC) and/or radiation budget accumulation (ACSWUPT, ACLWDNBC) during months- to years-long simulations.
+Options to maintain accuracy in rainfall accumulation (RAINC, RAINNC) and/or radiation budget accumulation (ACSWUPT, ACLWDNBC) during months- to years-long simulations.

 Water Accumulation¶